Dogs available for adoption

 Young, Female, Medium

 Hi there! my name is Bucky.
 I'm an 8 yr old Pit Bull in good health.
 I am VERY sweet with humans but not ideal to live with dogs, cats or small children.
 I need a stable and structured environment with regular exercise and mental stimulation to keep me balanced.
 I'm a very bright and engaging pooch.
 I received my full obedience training when I was about 4 years old so I know all my basic commands.
 I walk well on leash and I'm not destructive when home alone.
 My ideal new human should be dog savvy enough to maintain my training and be very active.
 My previous owners did not really keep up with my training and regular exercise once their new baby entered the home.
 I became anxious and uncomfortable once the baby became a toddler.
 I'm an extremely submissive dog by nature and can get easily intimidated by loud voices or sudden movements.
 I need a very calm, confident and gentle leader.
 I will smother you with much love and attention.
 I'm a total snuggle bug.
+I am not the least bit aggressive.
+I don't look for trouble, in fact, I go out of my way to avoid it.
 If you think I'm the dog for you and you're ready to commit to my well-being for the rest of my life, please download the adoption request form located at www.sophiesdogadoption.com asap.

 Adult, Male, Large